jemcox/brookesbooks/_posts/2020-09-30-battle-of-the-bookshops.md

 The American super-store encompasses the American look with the words 'Barnes' and 'Noble' bodly stamped out in *Bureau Grot Comp Medium* filling the eyes of the reader, claiming its space just as the company's buildings themselves impose upon their customers.

-The word 'Booksellers' takes up its place, within the logo, beneath the company name.
-It is set in a more traditional font called *Mrs Eaves Bold* which perhaps mimics the general fonts found in the text of most novels.
+Originally, the word 'Booksellers' took up its place, within the logo, beneath the company name.
+It was set in a more traditional font called *Mrs Eaves Bold* which perhaps mimicked the general fonts found in the text of most novels.
+However, within recent years the chain decided to drop it's slogan and simplify the logo to keep up with the times, adopting a more minimal look.

 ### Waterstones